-Today is National Junk Food Day, and nothing says “junk food” like a macaroni and cheese pizza with a crisp layer of thyme-infused potato chips.
-Cheesy, crunchy, and completely indulgent … you might want to break out your stretch pants for this one!
+Mac and cheese pizza with a crisp layer of thyme-infused potato chips?
+Cheesy, crunchy, and completely indulgent?
+You might want to break out your stretch pants for this one.

 For the crust:

 1 teaspoon sea salt

 2 tablespoons + 1 teaspoon olive oil, divided

 4⅔ cups all-purpose flour, divided